Tap to search

 Slow Tours offers a number of other Bike & Barge tours in Europe

-Embarkation and check-in between 05:00 and 06:00 PM at the Quai de Bercy on the Seine in Paris.
-Welcome by the captain, crew and tour leader.
-Dinner on board.
-First briefing about the barge, bicycles and tour program.
+Embarkation and check-in between 5 and 6:00pm at the Quai de Bercy on the Seine in Paris.
+You will be welcomed by the captain, crew and tour leader.
+Dinner is on board.
+With the first briefing about the barge, bicycles and tour program.

 You leave Paris by bike via the river Marne.
 A bike path leads all along the river.
 You pass the chateaux of Champs-sur-Marne and bike through the surrounding gardens.
 The Château de Champs-sur-Marne is characteristic of the residences of leisure built in the countryside in the 18th century, giving rise to a new style of living.
 It is one of the most magnificently furnished châteaux in the Ile de-France.
 Destination of today is Lagny, a nice little town along the Marne..

-During breakfast the ship will take us to the lock of Mont St. Pierre or even a bit further upstream to Dormans.
+During breakfast, the ship will take us to the lock of Mont St. Pierre or even a bit further upstream to Dormans.
 Today we will enter the official Champagne area.
 Dormans is a quiet village on the Marne with a castle and chapel in memory of the battle of the Marne.
 During World War I this area was the scene of intense battles.
 A ride up the northern valley slope to the village of Châtillon-sur-Marne rewards the cyclist with a stunning panoramic view over the Marne valley and the Champagne vineyards.
-During the cycling tour you will see the Château de Boursault, a large castle built in 1848 by the widow of Mr. Cliquot,, who gave her name (“Veuve Cliquot”) to a famous Champagne wine. : Today there is no dinner on board.
-You can select one of the local restaurants in town.
+During the cycling tour, you will see the Château de Boursault, a large castle built in 1848 by the widow of Mr Cliquot, who gave her name (“Veuve Cliquot”) to a famous Champagne wine.
+Today there is no dinner on board.
+You can select one of the beautiful local restaurants in town.

-The last half day’s cycling tour takes you along the quiet canal parallel to the Marne river to Ay and Mareuil-sur-Ay Return via Dizy to visit Hautvillers.
-After a somewhat challenging ascent you will reach this picturesque village of Champagne wine growers on the southern slopes of the Montagne de Reims.
+The last half day’s cycling tour takes you along the quiet canal parallel to the Marne river to Ay and Mareuil-Sur-Ay.
+Return via Dizy to visit Hautvillers.
+After a somewhat challenging ascent, you will reach this picturesque village of Champagne, wine growers on the southern slopes of the Montagne de Reims.
 Highlight is a visit of the chapel with the tomb of the monk Dom Pérignon (1638-1715).
 In charge of the wine cellars of a Benedictine abbey, Dom Pérignon pioneered a number of winemaking techniques, being the first to blend grapes in such a way as to improve regional wines into a wine of superb quality.
 Double fermentation, characteristic for the making of champagne, was introduced also by him.
 Return cycling to Epernay.
-After lunch, visit the center of Epernay.
-Together with Reims, Epernay is the major wine center of the Champagne region, where three extensive wine regions meet: the Montagne de Reims, the Côte des Blancs and the Vallée de la Marne.
-Epernay has many town houses dating in neo-renaissance style or classical style dating from the 19th century, especially around the beautiful Avenue the Champagne where prestigious champagne houses, such as Moët & Chandon and Mercier, are situated.
-Enjoy a Champagne tasting and take a tour in one of the major Champagne houses..
+After lunch, visit the centre of Epernay.
+Together with Reims, Epernay is the major wine centre of the Champagne region, where three extensive wine regions meet: the Montagne de Reims, the Côte des Blancs and the Vallée de la Marne.
+Epernay has many townhouses dating in neo-renaissance style or classical style dating from the 19th century, especially around the beautiful Avenue the Champagne where prestigious champagne houses, such as Moët & Chandon and Mercier, are situated.
+Enjoy a Champagne tasting and take a tour in one of the major Champagne houses.

 Tours marked with are special prices.